 Recap of bank vs mortgage broker

-Banks and direct lenders finance their own loans and do underwriting in-house.
+Banks and direct lenders finance their own loans and do in-house underwriting in-house.
 Mortgage brokers can shop the loan around for you and negotiate on your behalf.

-So in the battle of bank vs mortgage broker, competition typically wins.
+In the battle of bank vs mortgage broker, competition typically wins.
 Whether you’re doing the shopping with several banks yourself or skipping straight to a quality broker, it’s important to compare options.

 A quality mortgage broker knows which bank offers the best terms for someone in Phoenix, Arizona, with a 780 credit score and a $375,000 value.
 They can also find the best terms for someone with a 617 credit score and a manufactured home.

 Calling five different banks to find out offers could be far more time-consuming for you.
-Do your research and find the company that checks the boxes for service, rates, fees and speed.
+Do your research and find the company that checks the boxes for service, rates, fees, and speed.

 What are today’s mortgage rates?

 Mortgage rates fluctuate daily and sometimes even multiple times per day.
 Speaking with a mortgage broker today and then a different bank tomorrow means that you could be comparing apples to oranges.
-Doing your shopping on the same day is crucial to ensuring you’re choosing the lender or broker with the absolute best terms.
+Doing your shopping on the same day is crucial to ensuring that you’re choosing the lender or broker with the absolute best terms.
 Click here to see today’s interest rates.